 Step 7- Dry Seeds

-After rinses them off just drop them onto a paper towel to moisture off.
+After rinsing them off, just drop them onto a paper towel to moisture off.
 Then spread out the seeds on coffee filters or paper plates to dry them off for 1 to 3 weeks in a well-ventilated room with proper room temperature.

 Avoid direct sunlight during the drying process of the tomato seeds.
-You must stir and crumble the tomato seeds through your hands once a day to prevent them from clumping together before completely dries up.
+You must stir and crumble the tomato seeds through your hands once a day to prevent them from clumping together before they completely dry up.

-Don’t forget to sanitize your hands before touch the tomato seeds.
+Don’t forget to sanitize your hands before touching the tomato seeds.

 Step 8- Tagging Seeds

 Don’t trust your memory.
-Tag the saving materials in every step of processing and savings seeds, if you process several tomato seed varieties at a time.
-Finally preserves the dry tomato seeds properly for next year.
+Tag the saving materials in every step of processing and save seeds if you process several tomato seed varieties at a time.
+Finally, it preserves the dry tomato seeds properly for next year.